From 28% to 44% Margin in 8 Weeks: The Margin Rescue That Saved a Design Agency at $82K

 Week 1-2: The Deep Margin Audit That Revealed the Problem

 Most operators track revenue obsessively.
-Few track the margin per client.
-Nora tracked the total margin, but not by client.
-When she ran a deep audit, reality shocked her.
+Few track margin per client.
+Nora tracked total margin, but not by client, and when she ran a deep audit, the reality shocked her.

 The Audit Framework: